geoffreywiseman/exercism-armstrong-kotlin-jmh/README.md

 ## Implementations

-First two implementations are from:
+So far the implementations are from:
 - Resquivel
-- Ikr
+- Ikr (two versions)
+- Floby-Ip
+- Glennj

 ## Results

 Can run benchmarks like this: `gradle jmh`

 ```
 # Run complete.
-Total time: 00:16:44
+Total time: 00:41:50

 REMEMBER: The numbers below are just data.
 To gain reusable insights, you need to follow up on
 why the numbers are the way they are.
 Use profilers (see -prof, -lprof), design factorial